virtualvoyager367/Synchronized-Panel-workspace/README.md

-**This is the open source of admin panel+ hat is actively updated with the mod development.**
+**This is the open source of admin panel+ that is actively updated with progress in mod development.**